DataRockMyWorld/DataRockMyWorld.github.io/_posts/2022-04-01-Air-temperature-in-March.md

 an aircondition or a fan.
 Even though sleeping outside exposes them to mosquitoes and other insects, the heat presents a far more immidiate threat to the little comfort they can afford.

-Over the years however,the air temperature has been steadily increasing leading to the country experiencing some minor heatwaves across some regions, especially the North.
+Over the years however,the air temperature has been steadily increasing leading to the country experiencing some heatwaves across some regions, especially the North.

 Global data from [ECMWF](https://registry.opendata.aws/ecmwf-era5/), shows an average air temperature of 36 degrees celsius for Ghana over the period of March, a hot month.